Photon-HDF5/phconvert/README.md

 ## Installation

-The recommended way to install *phconvert* is by using conda:
+The recommended way to install *phconvert* is using conda:

-    conda install -c tritemio phconvert
+    conda install -c conda-forge phconvert

 If you don't have conda installed, please install the free python distribution [Anaconda](https://store.continuum.io/cshop/anaconda/) choosing the python 3